inferixon/Seamless-Hourglass-Model/SHG Model.md

 ## SHG as a New Physics Framework

 SHG provides an ontologically economical reinterpretation of physical law.
-Where mainstream physics often invokes multiple speculative entities, SHG reduces explanation to a single compression principle.
+Where mainstream physics invokes multiple ontic layers, SHG grounds both quantum behavior and gravitational geometry in one compression principle.
 Its implications extend into quantum theory, relativity, and cosmology.

-**Advantages over other frameworks:**
+**Advantages over other frameworks:

+**Unified view (QM + GR):** Quantum behavior reflects pre-compression optimization; gravitational curvature reflects post-compression stability.
+Both are regimes of the same coherence-minimization function.

+**Determinism beneath statistical behavior:** Measurement outcomes arise from globally constrained compression.
+Statistical patterns reflect local opacity to the underlying state, not intrinsic randomness.

+**No fundamental locality:** The Infostream lacks a native metric; locality and distance arise only in projection.
+Entanglement appears nonlocal because two projected sites refer back to one underlying structure.

 - **Over quantum interpretations:** Replaces randomness and ontological overload with deterministic, coherence-driven selection.
 - **Over General Relativity:** Reinterprets spacetime as an emergent projection of compression geometry within the Infostream, simplifying ontology.